Integrality in the Steinberg module and the top-dimensional cohomology of SL_n(O_K): Introduction

 \subsection{Integrality and non-integrality}

 Consider a Dedekind domain $\O$ with field of fractions $K$.
 While the action of $\GL_n K$ on $\Tits_n(K)$ is transitive, the action of $\GL_n \O$ is usually not, and indeed this action encodes arithmetic information about $\O$.
-For example, the number of orbits of the $\GL_2 \O$-action on $\T_2(K)$ is the class number $\abs{\class(\O)}$ of $\O$.
+For example, it is well-known that the number of orbits of the $\GL_2 \O$-action on $\T_2(K)$ is the class number $\abs{\class(\O)}$ of $\O$ (in fact, the orbits are naturally in bijection with the ideal class group $\class(\O)$; see Proposition~\ref{proposition:quotientdesc} below for a generalization).
 In this context, we have the following natural notion.

 \begin{definition}[\textbf{Integral apartment}] Let $\O$ be a Dedekind domain with field of fractions $K$.
 A frame $\LL=\{L_1,\ldots,L_n\}$ of $K^n$ is \emph{integral}, and $A_{\LL}$ is an \emph{integral apartment}, if